andrew-wilkes/go-cms/docs/README.md

 ## Deployed Project Structure

-Here is an example of the file structure of a deployed procect with one domain:
+Here is an example of the file structure of a deployed project with one domain:

     app_folder/app
         domain.tld/